outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- curcumol
 				- signaling pathways (NF-jB, MAPK, PI-3K/AKT, and GSK-3b) associated with cell proliferation, survival, anti-apoptosis, invasion and metastasis
 				- https://www.researchgate.net/publication/340629926_Therapeutic_Effects_of_Curcumol_in_Several_Diseases_An_Overview
+		- sugiol (relatively untested in humans, not available for purchase)
+			- Sugiol has been shown to inhibit the oncogenic protein STAT3
+			- inhibits the enzyme transketolase, leading to a build up of reactive oxygen species (ROS) and stress-induced cell death
+				- Reactive oxygen species are highly reactive, and can damage cellular mechanisms by oxidizing critical molecules
+			- downregulates inflammatory genes such as NF-κB, COX-2, TNF-alpha, IL-1beta, and IL-6
 		- chicory
 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8912540/
 			- A first group of nine Diet-induced gene expression profiles, modified by the chicory diet, is involved in cell proliferation and apoptosis, and their deregulation suggests a cell growth arrest and a putative anti-cancer effect